janoelze/did/README.md

 ### example

 entering a message like "meeting with paul ++" would result in a record that reads "meeting with paul" from 20 minutes ago to now.

+### goals

+provide a small standalone app, that allows users to retrospectively track events. aiming for a fire-and-forget workflow, where the window appears triggered by a global shortcut and hidden immediatly after data input.